weihan1/transientangelo/README.md

 NOTE: The config that you are loading for eval has to be the same config that you train with.

 ### Reproducing numbers
-To reproduce baseline numbers, run the evaluation script with the corresponding checkpoint and corresponding config files (e.g. `regnerf-baseline-blender.yaml` for RegNeRF on the simulated dataset, etc.)
+To reproduce baseline numbers, you can either run training with the corresponding config, or you can also run the evaluation script with the corresponding checkpoint (please let me know and I can send through email) and corresponding config files (e.g. `regnerf-baseline-blender.yaml` for RegNeRF on the simulated dataset, etc.)

 ### Making 360 degrees videos